On this page:

 - government land transaction oversight

-LUV is part of the Department of Environment, Land, Water and Planning (DELWP).
+LUV is part of the Department of Transport and Planning (DTP).

 Acknowledgement of Country